 PxD supported the Ministry in bridging this gap by testing multiple rounds of farmer messaging to ensure advice was comprehensible and actionable, identifying appropriate dissemination channels, and supporting implementation.

-As Nobel Laureate Professor Michael Kremer noted in the recent program review with Additional Secretary Dr. Pramod Kumar Meherda and Joint Secretary Shri Sanjay Kumar Agarwal:
+As Professor Kremer noted in the recent program review with Additional Secretary Dr. Pramod Kumar Meherda and Joint Secretary Sanjay Kumar Agarwal:

 “This is a huge achievement by the Ministry of Agriculture, benefiting millions of farmers and putting India at the cutting edge of addressing the needs of farmers.
 The Ministry’s program is a model for how to put people first in the age of AI.”